 BIM (Building Information Modelling) is a 3D model-based methodology that gives architecture, engineering and construction professionals the tools required to digitally design and manage all the information associated with a project.
-The BIM process delivers a complete and accurate 3D CAD model of a building project from specialist software.
+The BIM process delivers a complete and accurate 3D model digital of a building project from specialist software.
+This allows a file to be created which can be used to produce a 3D physical model.

 BIM technology supports architects throughout the design process.
 It allows for further insight into a project at an early stage to optimise designs.
 It is often found that BIM software helps firms deliver projects with greater quality and efficiency.